viamrobotics/docs/docs/how-tos/upload-module.md

   You can only provide one `platform` argument at a time to the `viam module upload` command.
   See [Using the `--platform` argument](/cli/#using-the---platform-argument) for the full list of supported architectures.
 - `module-path`: provide the path to the file, directory, or compressed archive (with `.tar.gz` or `.tgz` extension) that contains your custom module code.
-- `tags`: provide a comma-serparated list of platform tags that determine to which this binary can be deployed.
+- `tags`: provide a comma-separated list of platform tags that determine to which this binary can be deployed.
 See [`viam module upload`](/cli/#module).

 {{% alert title="Important" color="note" %}}
 The `viam module upload` command only supports one `platform` argument at a time.